Frugal gift-wrapping secrets from holiday pros

 If you want to add more pizazz to your wrapping and topper, add a unique gift tag for an extra punch of holiday spirit.

-Mann likes to spray old cereal boxes with glitter paint -- she recommends Krylon Glitter Blast -- and cuts the cardboard into shapes, such as stars or ornaments, to make gift tags.
+Mann likes to spray old cereal boxes with glitter paint -- she recommends Krylon Glitter Blast -- and cut the cardboard into shapes, such as stars or ornaments, to make gift tags.
 Use cookie cutters to trace the outline of shapes.

 "Glitter spray paint is your friend," Mann says.
 "It gives good coverage, and the glitter doesn't flake off.
 So you won't find glitter in your house a year later."